 Supporting your Student

-In addition to supporting your son or daughter’s decision to attend college or university, parents are also advised to become involved in their education by encouraging academic, personal, and professional growth.
-We recommend the following ways to help your son or daughter make the most of their time at Pace:
+In addition to supporting your student’s decision to attend college or university, parents and family members are also advised to become involved in their education by encouraging academic, personal, and professional growth.
+We recommend the following ways to help your student make the most of their time at Pace:

 - KnowHow2Go – American Council on Education & Lumina Foundation for Education